 Raised ESR, serum fibrinogen and immunoglobulins

-Synovial Fluid examination reveals yellowish/greenish in color, cloudy in clarity, low viscosity and neutrophills (75%) predominantly.
+Synovial Fluid examination reveals yellowish/greenish in colour, cloudy in clarity, low viscosity and neutrophils (75%) predominantly.

 - Onset between 35-55 years of age